-Step 7 (Optional): Process deletion of Network Status Reports
+Step 8 (Optional): Process deletion of Network Status Reports

-If the monitorEnable attribute is set to “enable congestion status in an area” or “enable both number of devices and congestion status in an area”, and the congestionLevel attribute is set to a value for congestion level(s), the Hosting CSE sends a DELETE request of the Network Status Reports API to the SCEF as described in clause 7.8.
+The Hosting CSE shall send a DELETE request of the Network Status Reports API to the SCEF as described in clause 7.8.

-Step 8 (Optional): The Hosting CSE deletes the <nwMonitoringReq> resource
+Step 9 (Optional): The Hosting CSE deletes the <nwMonitoringReq> resource

-If the monitorEnable attribute is set to “enable number of devices in an area” or “enable both number of devices and congestion status in an area”, and the congestionLevel attribute is not indicated, the Hosting CSE deletes <nwMonitoringReq> resource.
+If in step 8 the Hosting CSE receives a 204 No Content response code from the SCEF, the Hosting CSE shall delete the <nwMonitoringReq> resource.
+Otherwise, the Hosting CSE shall not delete the <nwMonitoringReq> resource.

-If in step 7 the Hosting CSE receives a 204 No Content response code from the SCEF, it deletes <nwMonitoringReq> resource.
-Otherwise, the Hosting CSE does not delete the <nwMonitoringReq> resource.
+See clause 8.3 for a list of possible error scenarios and error handling options for the Hosting CSE.

-Step 9 (Optional): The Hosting CSE returns response to the Originator.
+Step 10 (Optional): The Hosting CSE returns response to the Originator.